ksoze84/use-keep/README.md

 **Choose use-keep when:**
 - You want the smallest possible bundle size
-- You need atomic and escalable state management
+- You need simple but scalable state management
 - You need both global and component-scoped state patterns
 - You want minimal learning curve and setup
 - You're building lightweight applications